-Blackberry and Nokia are still trying to make their comeback
+BlackBerry and Nokia are still trying to make their comeback

 Last February, the once-great Nokia and BlackBerry brands each hoped to stage a triumphant return at the world's largest phone show.

-Fewer than 6 million Nokia phones shipped in the past year, IHS Markit analyst Wayne Lam told CNET.
-BlackBerry could have shipped as many as 170,000 units in the fourth quarter, according to Neil Shah, an analyst at Counterpoint Research.
+Fewer than 6 million Nokia phones shipped in the past year, IHS Markit analyst Wayne Lam told CNET, adding that his firm deems 10 million shipments as significant.
+BlackBerry Mobile could have shipped as many as 170,000 units in the fourth quarter, according to Neil Shah, an analyst at Counterpoint Research.
 In contrast, Apple sold 77.3 million iPhones in a single quarter.

-BlackBerry declined to share sales figures and HMD Global, which licenses Nokia's name, didn't respond to multiple requests to comment on this story.
+BlackBerry Mobile (as opposed to BlackBerry Limited, which doesn't manage the phone arm) declined to share sales figures and HMD Global, which licenses Nokia's name, didn't respond to multiple requests to comment on this story.

 Low sales figures are to be expected for these revivalists, even a year in.
 Comebacks in the phone world don't happen overnight; they occur over years of steady investment and marketing work.

-"[With] Nokia and Blackberry, there's an expectation that they will take the world by storm in just a few months and dominate the market once again," said Francois Maheiu, BlackBerry's chief commercial officer.
-"The world knows there are two mega players right now, Apple and Samsung... it takes time."
+"[With] Nokia and BlackBerry, there's an expectation that they will take the world by storm in just a few months and dominate the market once again," said Francois Maheiu, BlackBerry Mobile's chief commercial officer.
+"The world knows there are two mega players right now, Apple and Samsung ... it takes time."

 Both BlackBerry and Nokia phones are expected to update in the coming months, hoping to kick up momentum once again.
 The Nokia brand has its announcement this week at Mobile World Congress 2018 and BlackBerry is expected to unveil its next phone later in March, according to analysts.